-68 Erasmus Mundus JMD scholarships are available on a competitive basis.
-The scholarships will be available for three intakes over a period of three years.
+68 Erasmus Mundus JMD opportunities are available on a competitive basis.
+The financial aid positions will be available for three intakes over a period of three years.
 There are two types of scholarships, depending on whether your country of residence is a partner or programme country.

 The International Master of Science in Environmental Technology and Engineering (IMETE) is a Joint Master Degree Programme, taught in English, bringing together students and scholars from all over the world.